-Test Background The BCR-ABL1 fusion gene is formed by a reciprocal translocation between chromosomes 9 and 22 [t(9;22)].
-This reciprocal translocation creates an elongated chromosome 9 and a short chromosome 22 (the Philadelphia chromosome).
-There is a BCR-ABL gene fusion on the short chromosome 22 which is present in virtually all individuals with CML and, as such, is considered the hallmark diagnostic feature of the disease.
+The BCR-ABL1 fusion gene is formed by a reciprocal translocation between chromosomes 9 and 22 [t(9;22)].
+This reciprocal translocation forms an elongated chromosome 9 and a short chromosome 22, known as the Philadelphia chromosome.
+The Philadelphia chromosome harbours the aberrant BCR-ABL1 fusion gene that is detectable in around ~95% of chronic myeloid leukaemia (CML) cases, and, as such, is considered the hallmark diagnostic feature of the disease.
 However, this is not exclusive to CML and can be identified in around 30% of adult acute lymphocytic leukaemia (ALL) and some rare de novo acute myeloid leukaemia (AML) cases.

-Sample Required 20 mL peripheral blood or 3-5.0 mL bone marrow in EDTA (lavender top)
+Sample Required 20 mL peripheral blood or 3-5.0 mL bone marrow in EDTA (lavender top); 25uL of cDNA.